Executive Summary

 • Flag data at rest with confidentiality horizon > 2030.

-• Prototype hybrid TLS on staging edge; measure handshake & CDN cache hit rates.
+• Prototype hybrid TLS on staging edge; measure handshake & CDN cache hit rates with support from architecture and platform advisory when multiple environments must stay interoperable.

 • Generate PQ root-CA keys in offline HSM; store metadata in CMDB.